GregRos/Patchwork/README.md

 The dots are actually part of the name of the method, just like the dot in `.ctor` is.
 IL doesn't follow C# naming rules.

+## Patching History
+You can enable embedding history into patched assemblies by setting `EmbedHistory = true` in the `AssemblyPatcher`.

+This causes Patchwork to attach history attributes to things it patches in the target assembly, and also to attach the patching attributes, such as `ModifiesMember`, (except for `PatchAssembly` and a few others) to the members they modified.
+This makes it possible to examine an assembly and determine what operations were performed on it.

+Embedding history attributes causes a dependency on `Patchwork.Attributes`.

+Patching history is used by the launcher.

+The following are the patching history attributes:

+### PatchingHistoryAttribute
+Abstract parent of all history attributes.

+### PatchedByAssemblyAttribute
+Contains information about the patch assembly, the original assembly (before patching was performed), and the Patchwork assembly that performed patching.

+### PatchedByMemberAttribute
+Indicates the member in the patch assembly that contained the patching instruction to patch this member.

+### PatchedByTypeAttribute
+Indicates the type in the patch assembly that contained the patching instruction to patch this type.

 ## Limitations
 In this section I'll list the limitations of the library, in terms of the code that it can deal with at this stage, and what it *can't* allow you to do.
 This section will be updated as more features get worked in.